keenlabs/Keen-Docs/source/getting_started_guide.rst

 * :ref:`Get the results of that extraction <get_extraction>`
 * :ref:`Count the number of times an event has occurred <count>`

-If you’re looking for the Keen Service API Reference Documentation, go :doc:`here<reference>`.
+If you’re looking for the Keen Service API Technical Reference, go :doc:`here<api/reference>`.
 It's great if what you want to see is a list of resources and example payloads!

 Setup / Pre-requisites
 ======================
 This guide assumes you already have an account to use Keen.
 If not, sign up for our developer preview on our website, tweet us at `@keen_io <http://twitter.com/keen_io>`_, or e-mail us at `team@keen.io <mailto:team@keen.io>`_.
-We suggest creating a new test :doc:`project </api/usage/projects>` in Keen so you don’t fill your real project with test data (if you accidentally do, let us know - we can help).
+We suggest creating a new test :ref:`project <projects>` in Keen so you don’t fill your real project with test data (if you accidentally do, let us know - we can help).

 This guide uses the command line tool cURL to issue HTTP requests.
 Most systems have